abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 The 60s war reporters probably used handheld 16mm cameras like [this one](https://americanhistory.si.edu/blog/combat-photographer-vietnam).

-In 2021 Cronkite is a samsung galaxy and the Tet Offensive is your street.
+In 2020 Cronkite was a samsung galaxy and the Tet Offensive was your street.
-This time, new communications tech won’t just be challenging the legitimacy of central institutions.
+Next year, new communications tech won’t just be challenging the legitimacy of central institutions.
 It will be solving and preventing crimes.
 (Cameras have been solving crimes since at least 1859[^camera], but this will be different).